Catalyst Pedals Review

 Here are some tips to help you get the most out of your Catalyst Pedals:

-Here are some of key product features of Catalyst Pedals touted by the manufacturer:
+Here are some of the key product features of Catalyst Pedals touted by the manufacturer:

 And here are the pedals’ tech specs:

-Though Catalyst Pedals offer cyclists numerous benefits, there are some key considerations that need to be evaluated before adopting these innovative platform pedals.
+Though Catalyst Pedals offer cyclists numerous benefits, there are some key considerations that need to be evaluated before adopting these novel platform pedals.

 Another consideration is the reduced turning radius you experience on a bike fitted with Catalyst Pedals.
 The position your foot assumes on the pedal makes it difficult to execute a 180-degree turn without your foot contacting the front wheel to at least some degree.
 In the event that I’m making a 180 on my road bike, I find myself temporarily shifting my foot position on the pedals (backward) to create more clearance room for the front wheel.
 Again, for me personally, it’s not a big deal; I just have to remember to do it.